anarinsk/markdown-cv-long/index.md

 In my doctoral thesis, the methods of evolutionary game theory and its dynamics are applied to some economic theories.
 This consists of three independently-themed papers.
 Each title is

     a. role of opportunistic punishment in the evolution of cooperation cooperation
-  a.
+    b.
 Evolutionary dynamics on social ties
-  a.
+    c.
 Replicator dynamics of population with players’ differing abilities.

 ### Industry works and projects